pavelsolis/pavelsolis.github.io/index.md

 <img align="left" width="350" height="410" src="/images/home_img.jpg">

 Welcome!
-I am a Ph.D. student in Economics at the Johns Hopkins University.
+I am a Ph.D. candidate in Economics at the [Johns Hopkins University](http://econ.jhu.edu/ "JHU Economics").

-My research focuses on quantifying risk premia in international financial markets and their implications for monetary policy and the macroeconomy.
+My research focuses on quantifying risk premia in international financial markets and studying their relationship with monetary policy and the macroeconomy.

 **E-mail:** <msolism1@jhu.edu>.